spookylukey/django-views-the-right-way/source/dependency-injection.rst

 <https://www.programiz.com/python-programming/closure>`_ and then come back to
 the more complex example here.

-In our theme of re-using logic, I next want to cover :doc:`preconditions`, but before that we're going to go back to some basics, the first of which is :doc:`redirects` and then :doc:`forms`.
+In our theme of re-using logic, I want to cover :doc:`preconditions`, but before that we're going to go back to some basics, the first of which is :doc:`redirects` and then :doc:`forms`.